-City of New Haven One Way Two Way Conversion - Phase 2 Building upon 2014 Study, evaluate six additional roadway sections.
+City of New Haven One Way Two Way Conversion - Building upon 2014 Study, evaluate Elm Street between York Street and State Street and Grove Street/Tower Parkway between Broadway and State Street and evaluate other additional roadway sections.

 City of New Haven Conditional Evaluation of Existing Structures - Inventory, documentation and evaluation of Traffic structures including span poles overhead sign poles and other similar structures.